São José dos Campos Airport

 São José dos Campos-Professor Urbano Ernesto Stumpf International Airport (IATA: SJK, ICAO: SBSJ), is the airport serving São José dos Campos, Brazil.
-It is named after Urbano Ernesto Stumpf (1916–1998), colonel-aviator, Aerospace Engineer, professor at several universities and inventor of the motor that runs on ethanol fuel.
+Since November 9, 2004, it is named after Urbano Ernesto Stumpf (1916–1998), colonel-aviator, Aerospace Engineer, professor at several universities and inventor of the motor that runs on ethanol fuel.

-The airport is operated by Aeropart.
+The airport is operated by SJK Airport.

-The airport shares some facilities with the Brazilian Department of Aerospace Science and Technology (Departamento de Ciência e Tecnologia Aeroespacial-CTA), Embraer and the flying club of São José dos Campos.
+The airport shares some facilities with the Department of Aerospace Science and Technology (Departamento de Ciência e Tecnologia Aeroespacial-CTA), Embraer and the flying club of São José dos Campos.

 History

-Built in the 1950s basically to serve CTA, the airport originally had only a dirt runway.
+Built in the 1950s basically to serve the Department of Aerospace Science and Technology, the airport originally had only a dirt runway.
 In the 1970s, the runway was paved with asphalt and lengthened to 3,000 meters.
 The airport was also equipped to handle instrument landings and an apron that is able to accommodate large cargo aircraft.

+The 1986 Brazilian UFO incident happened on 19 May 1986.

 It has been certified for international cargo flights since 2000.
 Treatment of cargo, as well as fees for warehousing and handling, are similar to those of other Infraero freight terminals.
 However some discounts are applied seeking to reduce costs and streamline the clearance process, an important factor for local industries.

 The passenger terminal has a capacity for 90,000/year and is served by a snack bar, taxis and public telephones.

-On May 18, 2018 it was announced that TAM Museum would be relocated close to the Brazilian Aerospace Memorial at the airport, near the Embraer plant.
-This museum has a collection of vintage aircraft and was closed on February 2, 2016 at São Carlos Airport.

 On December 2, 2020, the Federal Government signed and agreement to transfer the administration of the airport from Infraero to the Municipality of São José dos Campos.

-On February 21, 2022 Aeropart won a 30-year concession to operate the airport.
+On February 21, 2022, Aeropart won a 30-year concession to operate the airport.
+Later, Aeropart was rebranded SJK Airport.